Decay of streaks and rolls in plane Couette-Poiseuille flow: Introduction

 \section{Introduction}

-The Couette-Poiseuille experiment is an example of a wall-bounded shear flow where the fluid motion takes place between moving and stationary plane walls.
-The main component of the motion is Couette-shear with a weaker return Poiseuille flow.
-The single dynamical parameter which can be used to classify the dynamical state of flow is the Reynolds number $\Rey= hU/\nu$ where $h$ is the half channel width which is the characteristic length of the confinement imposed by the channel walls, $\nu$ the kinematic viscosity of the fluid and a typical velocity $U$.
-There are a number of particular values of $\Rey$ associated with this flow and these will be defined in the text below as required.
+The transition to turbulence is complex in wall-bounded shear flows.
+Examples include plane Couette flow (PCF), plane Poiseuille flow (PPF) and Couette-Poiseuille flow (CPF).
+The transition scenario in these flows is usually termed subcritical and characterized by the coexistence of turbulent and laminar regions in the transition regime.
+In PCF and CPF experiments where the flow is driven by a moving belt, finite amplitude background disturbances are inevitably present and we will refer to them as 'noise' in this article.
+Even if the noise is small in amplitude, the transition to turbulence occurs at values of $\Rey$ that are finite and thus lower than the theoretical linear critical Reynolds number $\Rey_l$, which is infinite for PCF and CPF with zero mean flow \citep{klotz_wesfreid_2017jfm}.
+For plane shear flows induced by pressure gradients such as PPF, careful design of the setup can give transition around $\Rey_l=5772$ \citep{Orszag1971} (see the definition of $\Rey$ below).

-Couette-Poiseuille flow is a member of a class of fluid flows in the plane where the transition to turbulence is subcritical and may be linearly stable for all values of $\Rey$ or stable to very high $\Rey$ in theory.
-Other members of the family include plane Couette flow (PCF) and Plane Poiseuille flow (PPF).
-In experiments, noise is inevitably present and even if it is of small amplitude, the transition to turbulence occurs at values of $\Rey$ which are much smaller than the linear critical Reynolds number $\Rey_l$ which are infinite for PCF and CPF \citep{klotz_wesfreid_2017jfm} and $\Rey_l=5772$ for PPF \citep{Orszag1971}.
+Our focus is on the transition to turbulence in plane Couette-Poiseuille flow, where the flow is driven by one sided shear and the mean flux is approximately zero.
+It is the simplest Couette-Poiseuille flow to realize experimentally \citep{tsanis_leutheusser_1988}.
+It can be considered as intermediate between the widely studied cases of plane Couette and plane Poiseuille flows: the main component of the motion is Couette-shear with a weak return Poiseuille flow (see figure~\ref{fig:setup}).
+We will investigate the transition process by 'quenching', i.e. sudden decrease in $\Rey$.